retro-city/ks-330-mini/README.md

 * Executive (clone?)
 (Italy?)
 * TCi Computer AS (Bergen, Norway)

-If you know other manufacturers that used the same, variants or clones of this case.
-Please suggest a change to this list.
+If you know other manufacturers that used the same, variants or clones of this case, please submit relevant information so we can add it to the list.

 ## Licensing